Data wrangling, grouping and aggregation#

 Using a function by iterating over rows#

-Looping over rows in a DataFrame can be done in a couple of different ways.
-A common approach is to use the iterrows() method which loops over the rows as index-Series pairs.
-In other words, we can use the iterrows() method together with a for loop to repeat a process for each row in a Pandas DataFrame.
+Looping over rows in a DataFrame can be done in a few different ways.
+A common approach is to use the .iterrows() method which loops over the rows as index-Series pairs.
+In other words, we can use the .iterrows() method together with a for loop to repeat a process for each row in a pandas DataFrame.
 Please note that iterating over rows this way is a rather inefficient approach, but it is still useful to understand the logic behind how this works.
-When using the iterrows() method it is important to understand that iterrows() accesses not only the values of one row, but also the index of the row.
+When using the .iterrows() method it is important to understand that .iterrows() accesses not only the values of one row, but also the index of the row.
 Let’s start with a simple example for loop that goes through each row in our DataFrame.

 # Iterate over the rows